MnO2/haspot/posts/2012-04-06-what-is-rank-n-types-in-haskell.markdown

 ---
 layout: post
-title: "What is Rank-N Types in Haskell"
+title: What is Rank-N Types in Haskell
 date: 2012-04-06 21:41
 comments: true
 categories: haskell